 Include legend Activates a chart legend in the diagrams.
 This is of advantage if you have many curves in the diagrams.
 However it can reduce the diagram size slightly.
-Include cursor table Activates an additional cursor table in the diagram.
+Include cursor table Includes the cursor table in the report.
 Include shaped level Include information about the output level in the report.
 Include comments Includes the text notes from the main window in the report.
 Note: Only plain text is included in the report.
 Use the CUSTOM template No: Bode Analyzer Suite automatically selects the optimal report template for your measurement.
 Yes: Bode Analyzer Suite uses the custom template that can be modified.
 Note: In this case the custom template will be used no matter what type of measurement you perform and how many charts are displayed in the main screen.
-You can find the custom template file at: %appdata%\OMICRON Lab\Bode Analyzer Suite Open file after saving ReportTemplates\template_sweep_custom_1.xlsx Set as default Press this button to store your settings for future exports.
-You can find the default settings also in the options dialog accessible in the main window via ₽ Save as Press the Save as button to specify a file name and save your report.
+The default custom report template is intended to be a starting point for customizing your own report.
+You can find the custom template file at: %appdata%\OMICRON Lab\Bode Analyzer Suite \ReportTemplates\3.25\template_sweep_custom.xlsx Open file after saving Is activated by default.
+If you don't enter a program path in the text field below, the default Windows program for PDF files will be used to open your saved PDF report.
+Set as default Press this button to store your settings for future exports.
+You can find the default settings also in the options dialog accessible in the main window via . ₽ Save as Press the Save as button to specify a file name and save your report.